ajaymittur/Q-Pathfinder/README.md

-# RLPathfinder
+# Q-Pathfinder
-RLPathfinder is a Q Learning environment where the agent finds the optimal path to a goal with certain obstacles in the way which penalize the agent if the agent moves over them.
+Q-Pathfinder is a Q Learning environment where the agent finds the optimal path to a goal with certain obstacles in the way which penalize the agent if the agent moves over them.

 ## Modules
 - `player.py`